 Offered throughout the Year as an option during Sanctuary Worship Services.

 KIDS’ COMMUNITY WORSHIP

-Children are invited to remain in services and worship with families or attend Kids’ Community Worship, available for Preschool – Grade 5.
-After the Children’s message, follow the “hat” to Classroom EF.
+Children are invited to remain in services and worship with families or attend Kids’ Community Worship, available for Preschool – 5th Grade.
+After the Children’s message, follow the “hat” to the Kids’ Community Worship Space.

 MULTI-GENERATIONAL services are held on the first Sunday of each month (nursery will be extended for up to age 4).
 During this time, children (pre-school-Grade 1) are invited to to attend GODLY PLAY.
 The multi-generational services are intentionally designed as sanctuary worship for all ages.